History of Myles Garrett in Timeline

 In 2023, Myles Garrett was named Defensive Player of the Year.

-2023: NFL Top 100
+2023: Ranked on NFL Top 100 Players

 In 2023, Myles Garrett was ranked 20th by his fellow players on the NFL Top 100 Players list.

-2024: Defensive Player of the Year Award
+2024: Named Defensive Player of the Year

 In 2024, the Cleveland Browns finished with a 3-14 record.

-February 3, 2025: Trade Request
+February 3, 2025: Requested a Trade

-On February 3, 2025, Myles Garrett requested a trade from the Cleveland Browns, citing a desire to win.
+On February 3, 2025, Myles Garrett requested a trade from the Cleveland Browns, citing a "desire to win."